MEDSL/2020-elections-official/README.md

 Added 02-01-2021.
 Local data not included at the moment.

+## Rhode Island

+Added 07-16-2021.

 ## South Carolina

 Added 05-13-2021.
 Local data not included at the moment.

+## South Dakota

+Added 07-16-2021.
+Local data not included at the moment.

+* State house district 012 features original results and recount results.
+The two counts are differentiated by the mode field (either "GEN" or "GEN RECOUNT").

 ## Tennessee